Library Senior Staff

 Ms Elizabeth Spencer

-Elizabeth commenced work at the State Library in 2014 on a secondment from the Department of Culture and the Arts (DCA).
+Elizabeth commenced work at the State Library in 2014.
 Elizabeth has a background as a professional performer and playwright and commenced work in the public sector in 2004 to support a growing family of three, after sixteen years as a professional artist.
 Her roles at DCA ranged from Young People and the Arts Project Officer, Manager of Grants and Programs to A/Director Projects and she has worked across a range of programs and initiatives to support community participation and engagement in arts and culture.
 These have included management and leadership of the Arts in Education Partnership Framework with the Department of Education and the Australia Council funded Artist in Residence Program, The State Government Percent for Art Program, The Revealed Emerging Aboriginal Artist showcase and the development of the Royalties for Regions funded program Creative Regions.

 Elizabeth has extensive experience in the development of arts and cultural funding programs managing and evaluating the impact of a range of industry peer panels including the Indigenous Arts Panel and the Connect Community Collections panel.
 Her work at DCA has prepared her for the management and development of state and national partnerships and policy and the process of building community engagement with programs and collections from the ground up.